msenselab/working_memory_reproduction/data/Readme.txt

 presentColorDeg	the color degree of the target patch in 2π (0 ~ 6.28)
 respColorDeg		the color degree of the probe patch in 2π (0 ~ 6.28)
-WMRP			the response of working memory task (1=same color, 2=different color)
+WMRP			the response of working memory task (1=same color, 2=different color) clrPtch1			the color degree of the 1st color patch (1~360) clrPtch2			the color degree of the 2nd color patch (1~360 for WMSize=3 or 5 levels, 0 for WMSize=1)
+clrPtch3			the color degree of the 3rd color patch (1~360 for WMSize=3 or 5 levels, 0 for WMSize=1)
+clrPtch4			the color degree of the 4th color patch (1~360 for WMSize=5 level, 0 for WMSize=1 or 3)
+clrPtch5			the color degree of the 5th color patch (1~360 for WMSize=5 level, 0 for WMSize=1 or 3)

 Table info for the data file of experiment 5: